Skip to main content

 DCEG researchers work on a variety of population studies and develop novel analytic techniques.
 Our investigators serve as invaluable mentors to interns on a wide range of research topics.
 Read more on our Principal Investigators page.

 DCEG offers a limited number of summer laboratory research opportunities.
-Candidates can explore additional laboratory research opportunities at the NIH Research and Training website.
+Candidates can explore additional laboratory research opportunities on the NIH Research and Training website.

 Explore DCEG Research Areas